jerome-f/SparsePro/README.md

 ### SparsePro-: statistical fine-mapping with summary statistics

 We use [sparsepro.py](src/) to perform statistical fine-mapping.
-We can provide the summary statistic file, LD file, and LD list file through --ss, --LDdir, and --LDlst, respectively.
+We can provide the summary statistic file, LD files directory, and LD list file through `--ss`, `--LDdir`, and `--LDlst`, respectively.

-To help setting hyperparameters, GWAS sample size `N` is set as 283677 and trait variance `var_Y` is provided as 1.0 since we performed inverse normal transformation before GWAS.
-We also set the largest number of effect `K` to be 9.
+To help setting hyperparameters, GWAS sample size `--N` is set as 283677 and trait variance `--var_Y` is provided as 1.0 since we performed inverse normal transformation before GWAS.
+We also set the largest number of effect `--K` to be 9.

-Also, we use --save to specify the path for saving results and --prefix 22 to specify the prefix for result files.
+Also, we use `--save` to specify the path for saving results and `--prefix` 22 to specify the prefix for result files.

-If you intend to perform annotated fine-mapping, please set `--tmp True`, to store intermediate files (with suffix .obj) to save computation time.
+If you intend to perform annotated fine-mapping, please use `--tmp`, to store intermediate files (with suffix .obj) to save computation time.

 We suggest separating the whole genome into chromosomal chunks to perform parallel statistical fine-mapping.